Top of main content

 Review your transactions

-Go through your bank and credit card statements, or look at your standing orders or Direct Debits for the last 3 months.
-Make a list of all the subscriptions you’re paying for and work out much much they cost each month (or every year, if you pay annually).
+Go through your credit card and bank statements, or look at your standing orders or Direct Debits for the last 3 months.
+Make a list of all the subscriptions you’re paying for and work out much they cost each month (or every year, if you pay annually).

 Cut what you don’t use